mautic/developer-documentation-new/docs/design/labelling.rst

 Save
 ^^^^

 Saves pending modifications made to a file or document.
-Does not close the window or panel.
+Doesn't close the window or panel.

 Compare Apply.

 Save as
 ^^^^^^^

 Creates a new object based on the state of the object currently being viewed.
-The user names the new object and typically identifies its location.
+The User names the new object and typically identifies its location.

 Search
 ^^^^^^